 - The hot chocolate pods proved underwhelming in our tryout

-Dolce Gusto coffee machine reviews – not all are made equal.
-See which models we recommend for the best coffee
+Best coffee machines – not all are made equal.
+See which models we recommend

 Head to head: Aldi vs Dolce Gusto coffee pods

 We asked a group of 22 coffee lovers to try both the Dolce Gusto and Aldi versions of their favourite coffee and tell us which one they preferred.